GraceFaulkner/TalkToMe/README.md

 - Pauses
 - Frequency (intonation)

-There is also the possibility to perform low-level analysis on the content of the audio file such as frequency analysis of these keywords.
+There is also the possibility to perform low-level analysis on the content of the audio file such as frequency analysis of these keywords and word bias.

 -----